-As we grow, we can expect more folks who are newly out of the closet and perhaps in the throes of what one psychologist aptly calls "blowout."
-Maybe you remember it or are looking forward to it.
+As we grow, we can expect more folks who are newly out of the closet and perhaps in the throes of what one "blowout." psychologist aptly calls Maybe you remember it or are looking forward to it.

 It is that time when you want to tell everyone about everything you do.
-You want EVERYONE who is the least bit supportive to be involved with everything you do too.
+You want EVERYONE who is the least bit be involved with supportive to everything you do too.
 Anyone who is pleasant is a possible best friend because you share the same secret.

 As a group we have to be understanding.
 At socials we all have to be a bit prepared to deal with blowout.
-We have to moderate out-of-control behavior without - and this very important destroying the joy of being out of the closet.
+We have to moderate out-of-control behavior without - and this very important destroying the joy of being out of the